K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

     --rebase:Set to Director with the latest version --skip-if-exists:Do not upload if release exists

-1. Installation process using the Yaml file [When <release_file> parameter is yml file]: Read the cf-<service_name>-<version>.yml file inside the release dirctory and set value as sha1.
+1. Installation process using the Yaml file [When <release_file> parameter is yml file]: Read the cf-<service_name>-<version>.yml file inside the release directory and set value as sha1.
 It is a method of accessing and installing the blobstore of config/final.yml with the blobstore_id of index.yml in the corresponding packages or jobs folder in the final_builds folder.

 2. Installation process using tarball(Zipped files containing all release files to install: tgz format) [When <release_file> parameter is tgz file]: All packages and jobs files to be installed, and the release (release.MF), and job meta files are in the tgz zip file, so it is installed without downloading from the blobstore.
 (Zip as .tgz file inside the releases directory)